Book Summary: The Prodigal God by Timothy Keller

 In the fifth chapter, Keller explores the concept of the father’s love.
 He argues that the father in the parable represents the true God, who loves us unconditionally and wants to restore us to himself.
 He also argues that this love is not just a feeling, but a powerful force that can change our lives and bring us true joy and fulfillment.

-See also Book Summary: Saved by Benjamin Hall
+See also Book Summary: The Reason For God by Timothy Keller

 Conclusion